quangnd159/dangquang.xyz/content/m/ielts-writing-breakdown.md

 - I think I risked contradicting myself when I wrote "they can fight as hard as any man", though to be fair I did the phrase "in times of crises" to avoid over-generalization.
 - There are several parts I should have done differently.
 For example, I should have worded "biological differences" more specifically and written "thereby putting the public and the officers themselves in danger", among others.

-I handed the essay to a colleage and here's his feedback (which I love):
+I handed the essay to a colleague and here's his feedback (which I love):

 - "Incumbent officers" is weird phrasing (confirmed!)
 - The second paragraph is weaker.
 (This is interesting because I myself think the first one is weaker.)